qnx-ports/check-tools/README.md

 As the self hosted process for QNX is still early in development, support for many test frameworks still needs to be added.

-The current progress for `bin/check.py`:
+The current progress for `cucheck`:
 - googletest:
   - [x] Workflow is implemented.
   - [x] Workflow is verified on linux.